 Before we get started let’s go over Daniel’s BOM.
 I’ve taken the liberty to simplify the layout of the BOM, assigning ID numbers and linking to files and places where you can obtain all the parts necessary to put your own 3D printed car together.

-Save time with our ready to ship sealed bearings and the screw kits to simplify your build process, so if you want to save some time getting those parts together, make sure to swing by our store and pick them up.
+Save time with our ready to ship sealed bearings and the screw kits used by over 300 OpenRC builds worldwide.
+So if you want to save some time getting those parts together, make sure to purchase these kits from our shop.

 3D Printer & Filament Used